jozan/secret/README.md

 [![package size](https://deno.bundlejs.com/?q=%40latehours/secret&badge=detailed&badge-style=flat&label=size)](https://bundlejs.com/?q=%40latehours/secret)

-**`secret`** is a simple utility library for handling sensitive data in any typescript app. no more accidentally leaking tokens or emails into logs!
+**`secret`** is a simple utility library for handling sensitive data in any typescript app. no more leaking tokens or emails into logs by accident.

 is has **zero dependencies** and has fairly exhaustive test coverage.

 ### motivation

-the main purpose is to prevent accidental leaking of secrets into logs, stdout, JSON.stringify calls, writes to files and so on by the developer.
+`secret` makes revealing the secret value explicit and intentional. it prevents accidental leaking of secrets into logs, stdout, JSON.stringify calls, writes to files and so on by the developer.
-`secret` makes revealing the secret value explicit.

-keep in mind that the secret is still stored in memory unencrypted and can be read by a debugger or by inspecting the memory of the process. this is not a security library. continue to use encryption for sensitive data at rest.
+keep in mind that the secret is still stored in memory unencrypted and can be read by a debugger or by inspecting the memory of the process. this is not a security library. continue to use encryption for sensitive data.

-behind the scenes the secret is stored in the secret object as a bytes array so it's not plaintext. but keep in mind that this is more security by obscurity than anything else.
+behind the scenes the secret is stored in javascript object as a bytes array, not plaintext. this is more security by obscurity than anything else.

 ## usage